-- (a) Class 1 cases; - (b) Class 2 cases which carry a maximum penalty of 10 years or more; - (c) cases involving death by driving (whether dangerous or careless), or death in the workplace; - (d) cases involving a vulnerable witness; - (e) cases in which the defendant is a child or otherwise under a disability, or requires special assistance; - (f) cases in which there is a corporate or unrepresented defendant; - (g) cases in which the expected trial length is such that a further case management hearing is desirable and any case in which the trial is likely to last longer than four weeks; - (h) cases in which expert evidence is to be introduced; - (i) cases in which a party requests a hearing to enter a plea; - (j) cases in which an application to dismiss or stay has been made; - (k) cases in which arraignment has not taken place, whether because of an issue relating to fitness to plead, or abuse of process or sufficiency of evidence, or for any other reason; - (l) cases in which there are likely to be linked criminal and care directions in accordance with the 2013 Protocol. - 3A.22 If a further case management hearing is directed, a defendant in custody will not usually be expected to attend in person, unless the court otherwise directs.
+- (a) Class 1 cases; - (b) Class 2 cases which carry a maximum penalty of 10 years or more; - (c) cases involving death by driving (whether dangerous or careless), or death in the workplace; - (d) cases involving a vulnerable witness: - (e) cases in which the defendant is a child or otherwise under a disability, or requires special assistance; - (f) cases in which there is a corporate or unrepresented defendant; - (g) cases in which the expected trial length is such that a further case management hearing is desirable and any case in which the trial is likely to last longer than four weeks; - (h) cases in which expert evidence is to be introduced; - (i) cases in which a party requests a hearing to enter a plea; - (j) cases in which an application to dismiss or stay has been made; - (k) cases in which arraignment has not taken place, whether because of an issue relating to fitness to plead, or abuse of process or sufficiency of evidence, or for any other reason;

+- (l) cases in which there are likely to be linked criminal and care directions in accordance with the 2013 Protocol. - (m) cases in which a substantial quantity of unused prosecution material has been disclosed, or will be disclosed, or in which the disclosure of such material raises complex questions of law or procedure. - 3A.22 If a further case management hearing is directed, a defendant in custody will not usually be expected to attend in person, unless the court otherwise directs.